Q What is a constitution-based diet? Do Taeeumin and Soyangin need to eat different things?

 Q

-I developed constipation while dieting.
-What foods can help?
+I've gotten constipated while dieting.
+What foods help?

 #Comorbidities